ElfSundae/bearychat/README.md

 ### Message Presentation

-Call `toArray()` method on a Message instance will create an payload array.
+Call `toArray()` method on a Message instance will get the payload array for this message.

 ```php
 $message = $client->to('@elf')->text('foo')->markdown(false)